torbjornbjorkman/cif2cell/README.md

   as well as the crystal structures of the full periodic table from COD, the Crystallography Open Database <http://www.crystallography.net>
   and also a few from ICSD (with permission).
-* The file PyCifRW-3.3.tar.gz, containing the PyCifRW package needed for parsing CIF files.

 ## INSTALLATION INSTRUCTIONS